fmangane/perfom_filter_blast/README.md

 # perfom_filter_blast
-A pipeline to perform BLAST on several genomes using one specie as a model then filter the output to keep only the best hits (based on e-value, coverage and bitscore
+A pipeline to perform BLAST on several genomes using one specie as a model then filter the output to keep only the best hits (based on e-value, coverage and bitscore).
 The analysis adds annotation informations ( gene name, function, position on genome...) to the hits remaining after filters.
 Initial files to be provided :
 _ fasta format of the search protein model